 The same is true about my relationship with God.
 Over the years, I have gotten to know God intimately.
 I talk with Him regularly in prayer.
-I have learned to hear His voice, to recognize His touch, and to understand many basic truths of who He is.
+I’ve learned to hear His voice, to recognize His touch, and to understand many basic truths of who He is.

 This devotion was inspired by a worship song that I co-wrote called, UNSEARCHABLE.
 Take a moment to read through the lyric below – then listen to the song.